shahin1290/my_portfolio/README.md

 As a visitor
 In order to get information about how many projects the portfolio owner has completed I would like to see a list of completed projects

+As a visitor
+In order to go to different sections in the website
+I would like to see a menu of the links that forward me to the desired section